|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 … thine only Son to die for our sins, and to rise again for our justification; Grant us so to put away the leaven of malice and wickedness, that we may always serve thee in pureness of living and truth …

 God sent Jesus, His ONLY Son, to be The Christ, The Messiah, The Savior, The Lamb to be sacrificed for our sin.
-He gave His earthly Life, He went down into Hell, that we might be justified before God at our accounting.
-Not that we might be perfect, but that we might be accounted perfect at our judgment day.
-Yet we are not made perfect.
-Just because we are going to be accounted as perfect does not mean we are.
-Thus we must ask God’s help to put away the infection, or leaven, of evil in our hearts so we can serve the Living God here.
+He gave His earthly Life, He went down into Hell, that we might be justified before God at our final accounting.
+However His Sacrifice does not mean that we might be made perfect.
+Instead of that, His Sacrifice ensures that we will be accounted perfect at our judgment day Just because we are going to be accounted as perfect does not mean we are.
+Thus, we are in need of God’s help to put away the infection, or leaven, of evil in our hearts so we can serve the Living God here.
 We must be unleavened bread or unsinful.
-This is truly a task which requires His Help.
-Without His Help, we cannot remove the hate and evil from our hearts.
-We need His Help so we can move forward.
+Without the help of God and the Holy Ghost, we cannot remove the hate and evil from our hearts.
+We need Him to enter into our hearts so we know the right steps to move forward and act in accordance with His Will.

 In his general Epistle, Saint John makes it clear the entity we refer to as God is a Triune Being, that is Three in One; Father, Son and Holy Ghost.
 What he does not make clear is the relationship between the Three.
 But, that is not surprising, no place else is it really clear either.
+The reason is that no earthly human is aware of the intricate details of the Triune relationship and that I must suppose those are not need to know details for us.
+Just knowing that God is a Triune Being is enough for us to understand and believe on.
 God is comprised of three separate entities who are of one substance and form a single entity, each has its function.
 Jesus Christ is our key to life and the Holy Ghost is our key to Jesus Christ.
 Christ, who was there at the beginning, will be there at our end; the Holy Ghost who breathed life into this world is our key to finding Christ in our hearts.
 God has made it so.

 The Holy Ghost is not often talked about in the church, yet He is the key to understanding.
 God sent us the Holy Ghost that we might have: